Steadily moving semi-infinite fracture in plane poroelasticity: Verification tests

 \subsection{Semi-infinite shear fracture under constant loading along a strip}

 The next test is based on the problem examined by \cite{RiSi76}, which considers a steadily propagating semi-infinite shear crack (Fig.~\ref{fig:semi_inf_poroelastic}b) subjected to a uniform shear load applied over a finite region.
 The poroelastic medium is initially stress-free ($\tau_{\infty} = 0$) and has zero pore fluid pressure ($p_\infty = 0$).
 A uniform shear traction is applied on the fracture surfaces over a finite domain of length $a$ near the crack tip: $\sigma_{xy}(x) = -\tau_0 \mathrm{H}(a - x)$.
 Hence, the characteristic stress (pressure) scale in this problem is $\sigma_* = \tau_0$ (see Eqs.~\eqref{eq:dimensionless_variables} and \eqref{eq:characteristic_scales}).
 The fracture surfaces are permeable, with the pore fluid pressure prescribed as $p_f(x) = 0$.
 Consequently, Eq.~\eqref{eq:shear_crack_shear_stress_1} governs the slip profile $d(x)$, while the fluid displacement function is trivial, $v(x) = 0$.
+This benchmark verifies the boundary integral equation for the shear stress but does not test the equation for the pore fluid pressure.
+In the present shear fracture formulation, the pore fluid pressure is indeed decoupled from slip under the adopted permeable slip-plane hydraulic limit.

 The dimensionless form of Eq.~\eqref{eq:shear_crack_shear_stress_1} is given by Eq.~\eqref{eq:shear_crack_shear_stress_dimensionless}, which, for the present problem, reduces to:

 where $\mathcal{A} = a V / (2c)$ is the dimensionless loading distance.
 The slip profile $\Delta (\xi)$ depends on the normalized undrained-drained Poisson's ratio contrast $\beta$ (Eq.~\eqref{eq:poissons_contrast}) and the dimensionless loading distance $\mathcal{A}$.